 For 25+ years, I have been working with images.
 I began when photographs were developed using acids and I’m now working with pixels and binary codes.

-The focus of my research is Visual Storytelling and all its nascent digital forms.
+My established research focus is Visual Storytelling in all its nascent digital forms.

 What is Visual Storytelling?
 Interview at the UN / ILO HQ © 2018 – International Labour Organization.